patrickmineault/codebook/setup.md

 $ conda env create --name recoveredenv --file environment.yml
 ```

 This `export` method will create a well-documented, perfectly _reproducible_ conda environment on your OS.
 However, it will document low-level, OS-specific packages, which means it won't be _portable_ to a different OS.
-If you need portability, you can instead manually document packages you go along.
-Here's an example file `environment.yml` file:
+If you need portability, you can instead write an `environment.yml` file manually.
+Here's an example file:

 ```
 name: cb